 History and Development of the Friesian Sporthorse

 The interest in crossbreeding Friesians in the United States has increased dramatically since the early 1990's.
 Some people chose the Friesian for crossbreeding primarily for their kind temperaments; crossbreeding primarily for pets and trail horses.
 Others chose to take the qualities of the Friesian and crossbreed specifically for a Friesian crossbred more suited for sport, leading to the development of Friesian Sporthorses and the Friesian Sporthorse Association (FSA).
-The Friesian Sporthorse Association was formed in 2007 and maintains the Studbook for this developing breed, and the name "Friesian Sporthorse" was trademarked by the FSA in 2008.
+The Friesian Sporthorse Association was formed in 2007 and maintains the studbook for this developing breed.
+The name "Friesian Sporthorse" was trademarked by the FSA in 2008.
 The FSA has since grown into an internationally recognized registry,

 registering Friesian Sporthorse worldwide.

 Well-bred Friesian Sporthorses are lovely horses,

 gaits of the Friesian, with the increased athleticism,

 as the Warmblood and Thoroughbred, with the added